philiphendry/blog/_posts/2009-08-28-lazy-loading-entities-referenced-by-the-returned-entities-from-a-stored-procedure-in-entity-framework-v1.markdown

 title: Lazy Loading Entities Referenced By The Returned Entities from a Stored Procedure in Entity Framework V1
 wordpress_id: 276
-categories:
+tags:
-- Code
+- code
-- Entity Framework
+- entity-framework
 ---

 Phew, that’s the title out of the way!!